 A student wishing to return to the University from a required medical or psychological leave of absence must request approval to do so from the assistant vice president for student health and wellness.
-The student on psychological leave must submit a reenrollment form (available in the Office of Counseling and Psychological Services) completed by a private therapist or psychiatrist.
-Staff from the Office of Counseling and Psychological Services, in consultation with the private therapist or psychiatrist, will make a final determination as to the feasibility of the student's return.
-A student on medical leave of absence should be prepared to present a written recommendation from his/her attending physician.
+The student on a required psychological leave must submit a Return to Campus Form completed by a private therapist or psychiatrist.
+The Assistant Vice President for Student Health and Wellness, in consultation with Counseling and Psychological Services and the private therapist or psychiatrist, will make a final determination as to the feasibility of the student's return.
+A student on a required medical leave of absence should be prepared to present the Return to Campus Form from his/her attending physician.